 Parenting Collection and Resources

 Do you have questions or concerns about your infant, child or teen?
 Lewis & Clark Library has a collection for parents and caregivers.
 You'll be able to find resources about child development, education and learning, fears and anxieties, family dynamics, and more.
-The Parenting Collection is located in the Children's Area at the Helena library.
+The Parenting Collection is located next to the Juvenile Audio collection at the Helena library.
 You can search for titles in the collection by using the search term "PARENT" in the catalog search.

 If you have questions, concerns or requests to add specific titles to the Parenting Collection, please contact:

 James Parrott, Collection Management Librarian, email@example.com

 Sherry Schlundt, Teen Services Librarian, email@example.com